L33t-dot-UK/U8g2_Tutorials/Blocking_Animation/Readme.md

 This is an intorduction on how to create animations using Arduino IDE and the U8G2 library.
 As it is an introduction I have kept it simple and created a blocking way to animate some XBM files demonstrating certain principles.
 We will later build on this by creating a non blocking class and a library in later tutorials.

+To view the tutorials go to the above YouTube link.